High Point native calls 'American Idol' audition 'an amazing experience.' Watch her Sunday night.

 When Pittman auditioned for “American Idol,” she was attending Middle Georgia State University.

-At her “American Idol” audition, Pittman sang “Mercy,” a 2008 song by Welsh singer Duffy.
+At her audition, Pittman sang “Mercy,” a 2008 song by Welsh singer Duffy.

 Pittman wasn’t nervous.